 - The Venus-Sun distance Student's Guide. - CESAR's Booklet. - Computer with Web Browser and Internet Connection. - Google Earth or similar program to look for coordinates.
-(Optional) - Access to CESAR web tools. - Or an image processing program such as Gimp or Photoshop. - Calculator (physical or online such as wolframalpha.com) and paper and pen. - Or a spreadsheet program such as Excel or Numbers, or access to GoogleDocs.
+(Optional) - Access to CESAR web tools. - Calculator (physical or online such as wolframalpha.com) and paper and pen. - Or a spreadsheet program such as Excel or Numbers, or access to GoogleDocs.

-The needed chapters from the booklet are "Parallax Effect" and "Earth Coordinates", but "The Sun", "Transits and Eclipses" and "Orbits and Kepler's Laws" chapters can be of use for further information.
+The needed chapter from the booklet is "Parallax Effect", but "The Sun" and "Transits and Eclipses" chapters can be of use for further information.